RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md

 Configuring the cluster to support mDNS requires you to assign the cluster a .local name.

-#### For example:

-You would like to name the Redis Enterprise Software cluster: redislabscluster
+For example, if you want to name the Redis Enterprise Software cluster: redislabscluster

-#### Then

-In the FQDN field, enter the value redislabscluster.local
+1. In the FQDN field, enter the value: redislabscluster.local

 When using the DNS or mDNS option, failover can be done transparently and the DNS is updated automatically to point to the IP of the new